-Handbells are roughly scaled in size so that the diameter (d ) is inversely proportional to the square root of frequency, except in the smallest bells, in which it varies inversely with the cube root of frequency.
-The thickness of the handbell (t) is then adjusted so that t/d *2 is nearly proportional to the frequency.(2) The fundamental is largely determined by the mouth diameter and wall thickness, while other partials are controlled by the profile.(3)
+HandBells are roughly scaled in size so that the diameter (d ) is inversely proportional to the square root of frequency, except in the smallest bells.
+In that case it varies inversely with the cube root of frequency.
+The thickness of the HandBell (t) is then adjusted so that t/d *2 is nearly proportional to the frequency.
+The fundamental is largely determined by the mouth diameter and wall thickness, while other partials are controlled by the profile.

-Starting from a particular size cast bell, the manufacturer tunes the bells by removing the approporiate amount of material from the inside of the bell.
-The higher pitched bell made from the same bell casting have more material left inside the bell.
-As a result, the lower pitched bell made from the same bell casting size will have a thinner wall and less weight than the higher pitched bell(s) made from the same cast size.
+Starting from a particular size casting, the manufacturer tunes the bells by removing the approporiate amount of material from the inside of the bell.
+The higher pitched bell made from the same bell casting have more material left inside the bell.(3) As a result, the lower pitched bell made from the same bell casting size will have a thinner wall and less weight than the higher pitched bell(s) made from the same cast size.
 As a result, a lower pitched bell can be lighter than the higher pitched bell made from the same size bell casting.
-This seems to violate the assumed “principle” that “lower bells are heavier.”(1)
+Without knowing why that occurs, that would seem to violate the intuitive “principle” that “lower bells are heavier.”(1)

 FYI - Both Malmark (Plumsteadville, PA 18949) and Schulmerich (Hatfield, PA 19440) use the same foundary (Bridesburg Foundry, Whitehall, PA 18052) to cast their bells for them, which they then manufacture to create their finished products.
 All three businesses are located in southeastern PA.

-Another feature of bells is their physics allows them to be scaled.
-For example, handbells are scaled down from significantly larger church bells, but can sound the same fundamental pitches.
+Another feature of bells is that their physics allows them to be scaled.
+For example, HandBells are scaled down from significantly larger church bells, but can sound the same fundamental pitches.
 The same concept of scaling is also applied in making very low pitches of bass handbells, which otherwise would become even larger and heavier than they are.

 For those who may be interested, the theories of acoustic physics for bells is fairly well developed.
 A mathmatical overview of those theories can be reviewed in chapter two of Michael Jedamzik's book.(1)

 The accuracy of pitch perception by the average human at the extreme low frequencies in octave 0 is vague.
 Piano composers have usually only used such very low notes near A0 for tonal colors and special effects.
 That is because due to the incapability of most humans' hearing to clearly distinguish between the notes at very low frequencies, it is not possible to make a consistent harmonic and melodic use out of such low notes.
 Such notes tend to be heard as something approaching noise.
 Although they may be different in pitch, in practice, one very low pitch sounds similar to the next.
-That same limitation of accuracy of note perception for very low note handbells is also certainly true, and the "muddiness" of the overtones of the bells makes it more so.(6)
+That same limitation of accuracy of note perception for very low note HandBells is also certainly true, and the "muddiness," especially of the bronze bells significant overtones, makes it more so.

-[FYI - The highest pitch on a standard full piano is matched by the C8 handbell.
+[FYI - The highest pitch on a standard full piano is matched by the C8 HandBell.
 Malmark makes bells that go an octave higher than that, i.e., up to C9.]

-Dominant harmonics for bronze bells are:
+Dominant harmonics for English tuned bronze bells are:

-Dominant harmonics for aluminum bells are:
+Dominant harmonics for aluminum bells are quite different:

-In low bass bronze bells, the multiple overtones can be perceived by listeners as producing a more “muddy” sound.
+In low bass bronze bells, the multiple significant overtones can be perceived by listeners as producing a more “muddy” sound.
 In contrast, in the higher pitched bells the additional overtones of bronze bells are perceived as producing a more mellow sound.

 Mr. Sue referred to the sound of that bell in the following way –

 The bronze G0 is an example of several one-of-a-kind very large low pitch bells produced by Malmark that are somewhere between research tools (for testing the harmonics of really large, low pitched bronze bells) and a “because we could do it” demo.
-A couple other such very large research bells made by Malmark include an A0, and B0.(5)
+A couple other such very large research bronze bells made by Malmark include an A0, and B0.(8)

 This means ringing of aluminum bells produces much less complex overtone harmonics than produced by bronze bells.
 As a result, bass aluminum handbells are perceived to have a much purer fundamental pitch.

-In addition to having lower coincidence frequencies that lead to more efficient radiation of bass notes, aluminum bells are considerably lighter in weight, and thus more easily handled by bell ringers, who even with the scaling of bass bells, have to deal with increasingly heavier bass bronze bells as the pitch goes lower, down to about F#2.
+In addition to having lower coincidence frequencies that lead to more efficient radiation of bass notes, aluminum bells are considerably lighter in weight, and thus more easily handled by bell ringers, who even with the scaling of bronze bells, have to deal with increasingly heavier bass bronze bells as the pitch goes lower, down to about F#2.

-Currently the lowest pitch bass aluminum bell in Malmark’s production range is G1, and the highest pitch production bell cast in aluminum is F#3.(3,7,8)
+Currently the lowest pitch bass aluminum bell in Malmark’s production range is G1, and the highest pitch production aluminum bell is F#3.

-Mr. Sue said: Just speculating, but they (Malmark) might attempt to make aluminum bells below G1 someday.
-But, if they do, they’ll be really expensive; I’d guess $7,500-$10,000 each.(5)
+Mr. Sue said: Just speculating, but they (Malmark) might attempt to make aluminum bells in octave 1 below G1 someday.
+But if they do, they’ll be really expensive; I’d guess $7,500-$10,000 each.(8)